Homepage / Cancer Info: Cancer AWARENESS

 Carcinoid Cancer

-Carcinoid (also carcinoid tumor) is a slow-growing type of neuroendocrine tumor originating in the cells of the neuroendocrine system.
+A carcinoid (also carcinoid tumor) is a slow-growing type of neuroendocrine tumor originating in the cells of the neuroendocrine system that can grow in several places throughout the body.

-While most carcinoids are asymptomatic through the natural lifetime and are discovered only upon surgery for unrelated reasons (so-called coincidental carcinoids), all carcinoids are considered to have malignant potential.
+While most carcinoids are asymptomatic and are discovered only upon surgery for unrelated reasons, all carcinoids are considered to have malignant potential.

 About 10% of carcinoids secrete excessive levels of a range of hormones, most notably serotonin (5-HT), causing: